1818-08-31

 Most people want things to be easy.
 When Usersnap Classic is used in the acceptance test process, it helps make QA easier and smoother.

 Why?
 Because you need a simple way for your testers to communicate and send an issue.
-With no need for explanations or training your tester to submit a new bug report shortens the testing process, saving valuable resources from your developer team.
+With no need for explanations or training, your tester to submit a new bug report shortens the testing process, saving valuable resources from your developer team.

-Usersnap Classic is implemented in minutes with a code snippet for any digital product or website and it offers a small widget to capture (video or text) feedback from your testers or your client’s testers.
+Usersnap Classic is implemented in minutes with a code snippet for any digital product or website and it offers a small feedback widget to capture (video or text) feedback from your testers or your client’s testers.

-Testers create screenshots of the current issue they are experiencing and then they can add comments or draw on the screenshot with any additional extension (like a Chrome extension, for instance).
+Testers create screenshots of the current issue they are experiencing, and then they can add comments or draw on the screenshot with any additional extension (like a Chrome extension, for instance).

 How to capture a bug? website user acceptance testing tool